KoSik-prog/epka-airport/README.md

 # epka-airport

-Design of the scenery of the Kielce airport EPKA - Masłów
+Scenery of the Kielce airport EPKA - Masłów for Microsoft Flight Simulator 2020

 What was done:
 - The position of the runway 11P has been corrected